SDGforskning/sdg-strings/README.md

 Python: Download the ipynb notebook to run on your own data.

 You are welcome to translate the strings into other database syntax or tools, or edit a version to fit your needs.
 We are interested in hearing about work that comes from these strings, so please consider sharing with us if you have used or adapted them!
 You are also welcome to contact us with feedback.
 Our email can be found on the [project homepage](https://www.uib.no/en/ub/148804/sustainable-development-research-all-%E2%80%93-transparent-mapping-and-discovery-tool).

+## Who we are and history

+This work began in 2019, a grew out of a concern when examining differenves between SDG mappings ([Armitage, Lorenz & Mikki 2020](https://doi.org/10.1162/qss_a_00071)).

+This led to the project *Bærekraftsforskning for alle – en transparent kartleggings- og gjenfinningstjeneste* (Sustainable development research for all – a transparent mapping and discovery tool), a Norwegian project supported by the National Library of Norway (2021-2023). **[Read more about the project and find contact details here](https://www.uib.no/en/ub/148804/sustainable-development-research-all-%E2%80%93-transparent-mapping-and-discovery-tool)**.
+The goal of the project was both to further develop a well-documented mapping, and to make Norwegian results more accessible.
+The contents of this repository are partially a result of this work.
+This project was led by the University of Bergen Library, partnered with the libraries at Western Norway University of Applied Sciences and the University of Stavanger.

+v2.0.0 of the strings (which covers ten SDGs) was developed under this project by these three insitutions, together with Natural Resources Institute Finland (LUKE) who contributed with search strings for two SDGs as an external collaborator.
+Further development work in 2025 (strings for the remaining six SDGs and improvements to the python script) is being done in a larger collaboration between the libraries at the University of Bergen, University of Stavanger, Western Norway University of Applied Sciences, OsloMet, University of Helsinki, Aalto University, Tampere University, and the analysis and data group at the Research Council of Norway.

 ## How should I cite?